-Effective homemade mold cleaning remedies using safe ingredients like vinegar and baking soda.
+Effective homemade mold cleaning remedies using safe ingredients like vinegar, baking soda and essential oils.

 Not only is mold ugly and embarrassing, it can be a health hazard, causing asthma attacks, nasal congestion and headaches.
 So how do you keep mold and mildew at bay?
 The best place to start is prevention – try to keep mold from growing in your shower in the first place.
 But if mold does show up, attack it immediately using the treatment tips below.

 Here are a few of my favorite non-toxic mold cleaning remedies and maintenance tips – using only natural ingredients like vinegar and baking soda.

 - Make sure the shower area is well-ventilated – turn on the fan and open the windows and doors!

 - Use a squeegee to take excess water off of the shower walls.

 - Wipe down problem areas like corners and ledges with a dry cloth.
 Mold needs a wet environment to grow so keep things dry!

 - Shake out shower curtain after each shower.
 Wash or replace shower curtain frequently.

 - Make your own shower cleaning spray using vinegar and the essential oils to prevent mold (see DIY recipe below)

 - Spray mold with straight vinegar to kill spores.